bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 Studying God's expectation for His worshippers, particularly the Jewish worshippers, is indeed intriguing.
 The law sat clear boundaries to which the Hebrew had no right to add anything, nor take anything away (Deut 4:2).
 Moreover, God desires His worshippers to have the right heart whilst performing the correct actions.
-The assertion that this article will make is that God's desire for His worshippers has not changed with the transition into the law of Christ.
+The assertion that this booklet will make is that God's desire for His worshippers has not changed with the transition into the law of Christ.

 #### God's Expectation of Christian Worship in General Terms.